\\\ Dog-Friendly Safe Beaches

 Every day, there appears to be news of polystyrene plastic arriving in unsightly scenes somewhere on our shorelines, for example, The Isle Of Thanet News, Ramsgate, Margate, Broadstairs, Kent.
 The white lump, described as “about half the size of a car” was washed in from Sandwich Bay on the high tide and southwest winds).
 These are often from discarded large floating polystyrene pontoons used in marinas which can break in storms and general sea use and float in on high tides.

-Pictures show “the lump” and how polystyrene breaks down into tiny specs of plastic on the beach with a cleanup operation by dedicated volunteer locals.
+Images below show “the lump” and how polystyrene breaks down into tiny specs of plastic on the beach with a cleanup operation by dedicated volunteer locals.

 Just a few weeks later, reports in the local press at Brighton, East Sussex reported on ‘thousands of polystyrene balls wash up on Brighton beach’ suspected to have been part of the floating pontoon reported at Sandwich Bay.